Kaybitsky District: Transport

 The village of Bolshiye Kaybitsy is located 120 km south-west of Kazan, 18 km from the Kulanga railway station.
 The “Sviyazhsk - Buinsk - Ulyanovsk” railway line crosses through the eastern part of the district.
 The main highways serving the district are the “Bolshiye Kaybitsy - Ulanovo” (exit to R-241, to Kazan) and “Bolshiye Kaybitsy - Old Tyaberdino - A-151” (to Kanash), “Bolshiye Kaybitsy - Apastovo” (to Buinsk).

 Federal plans exist to open the “Moscow - Nizhny Novgorod - Kazan” highway by 2024.
 This section of highway will become a part of the Europe - Western China roadway.
 The length of this highway will be 145 km, of which 100 km will pass through the Kaybitsky district (from the village of Kamylovo to the village of Malalla).
 This new section of highway will allow motorists to get from Moscow to Kazan in six and a half hours by car.

 Environment

 There are natural monuments of regional significance in the district including the “Kaibitsky oak groves”, “Turminskaya dacha”, “Bolshoye lake”, “Lake complex near the village of Novoye Patrikeevo” and “Birlya River”.
 The district is also home to protected plant and animal species listed in the Red Book of Tatarstan.

-Social Welfare and Public Life
+Social welfare and public life

 There are 44 cultural heritage sites in the district.
 Educational infrastructure in the district includes 28 secondary schools, 19 preschool institutions and three institutions of supplementary education in the district.
 The district is also home to a House of Culture, a museum, and a central library.
-The regional newspaper “Kaibitskie Zori” (Kaibych tanary) has been publishing in the Russian and Tatar languages since 1933.
+The regional newspaper Kaibitskie Zori (Kaibych tanary) has been publishing in the Russian and Tatar languages since 1933.